pappoja/revelation/README.md

 ```
 ## Usage

+Welcome... to Revelation!

 Upon accessing Revelation, the user is first brought to a simple, crisp, and, frankly, beautiful homepage.
 The simple website logo is displayed
-in the top right, and clicking upon this will return the user to the homepage.
+in the top left, and clicking upon this will return the user to the homepage.
 The most eye-catching feature is the large orange banner, though,
 within which the Revelation slogan can be found: "A scientific journal built for young researchers by young researchers".
 Beneath
 this, articles which have been published are chosen randomly from the database and displayed in various ways, along with their title and field.
 Each article is also randomly assigned a color for aesthetic purposes.
 On the right side of the main body, there is a "Community" list that